lhartfiel/fixednavbar/readme.md

 ###Add Classes to Your HTML
 To run properly, this script requires you to add certain classes to your html markup.

-`.menu`
+1. `.menu`

-THIS IS OPTIONAL.
+This is optional.
 If you don't have your own .js file and want to customize some of the jquery functionality, use the `main.js`  file that has been provided for you.

-To use,add a class of 'menu' to your navigation div.
+To use, add a class of 'menu' to your navigation div.
 To do this, go to your html file and add a class attribute within your nav tags:

 	`<nav class="menu"></nav>`

-`.navText`
+2. `.navText`

 The `navText` class should be placed on the text elements in your navigation bar.
 This is the content that will slide down from the main navigation links once they are clicked.